Ready to watch this entire course?

 Become a member and get unlimited access to the entire skills library of over 4,900 courses, including more Audio + Music and personalized recommendations.Start Your Free Trial Now

 Want to learn about other tools for songwriting?
 Check out Songwriting in Pro Tools.

-Everyone writes songs in their own way.
-Inspiration comes from a variety of places and often at seemingly random times.
-Some songs start with musical elements like a guitar rift or a beat.
-Some start with a lyric idea, or a melody without lyrics.
+- [Garrick] Everyone writes songs in their own way.
+Inspiration comes from a variety of places, and often at seemingly random times.
+Some songs starts with musical elements like a guitar riff or a beat, some start with a lyric idea or a melody without lyrics.
 All of these techniques are of course valid.
-In this course, I'll show you how to use Apple GarageBand in your Mac to first get your demo song ideas done quickly and then we'll look at ways to make your rough ideas sound good enough to present to your songwriting partners or band mates, to your producer, or to anyone else you want to share your music with.
+In this course, I'll show you how to use Apple Garageband and your Mac to first get your demo song ideas down quickly, and then we'll look at ways to make your rough ideas sound good enough to present to your song writing partners or bandmates, to your producer, or to anyone else you want to share your music with.

 We'll start with an empty Garageband template, customize it, and then record a piece of music.
 From there, I'll show you how to determine and set the tempo and key for your song, and then we'll start adding other instruments around your idea, including bass guitar, and we'll look at the many options Garageband offers for adding beats to your song, such as working with loops, using the drummer track, or playing the beats yourself with a mini keyboard.

 Once we have the basic elements in place, we'll see how to use Garageband's arrangement track to organize or reorganize your song sections, as well as how to add some basic effects to improve the sound and performance.
 Then I'll show you how to create a rough mix of your song, bouncing the track volumes, panning the tracks, and adding a fade to the end of the song.
 Lastly, we'll bounce the song down to a file you can then share with others.
 Join me as we jump into songwriting in Garageband.